StrongerSoftworks/planbuildfinance-website/src/content/projects/english/-index.md

 ---
 subtitle: "Our Projects"
 title: "Portfolio"
-description: "Explore our portfolio of past design projects, showcasing custom home designs, renovation plans, and construction solutions.
-See how our expertise in mortgage and construction design helps clients bring their dream homes to life."
+description: "Explore our portfolio, showcasing custom home designs, renovation plans, and construction solutions.
+See how our expertise in construction design helps clients bring their ideas to life."
 meta_title: "Custom Home and Renovation Design in Ontario"
 bg_image: "images/backgrounds/page-title.jpg"
 draft: false